GYREについて

 creates energy

-MVRDVMVRDV was established by three individuals, Winy Maas, Jacob van Rijs and Nathalie de Vries, in 1991.
-The firm is involved in innovative design work in areas such as architecture, urban planning, and landscape design.
+MVRDV The MVRDV architecture group was established by Winy Maas, Jacob van Rijs, and Nathalie de Vries in 1993.
+Based in Rotterdam, MVRDV drafts innovative proposals in architecture, urban planning, landscape design, and other areas.

 Plants enhance